taku25/UEP.nvim/README.md

 " Remove a project from the list of known projects (does not delete files).
 :UEP delete

-" Jump to the true definition, skipping forward declarations (Use ! for picker).
+" Jumps to the actual class or struct definition file, skipping forward declarations.
 :UEP goto_definition[!]
 [ClassName]
 ```